A Godlike Heart

 1856 Statistician (and nurse) Florence Nightingale returns from the Crimean War and launches the subject of data visualisation to convince politicians that soldiers are dying in hospital because of poor sanitation.
 More

-1912 Thomas Edison claims “woman is now centuries, ages, even epochs behind man”, the year after Marie Curie wins the second of her two Nobel prizes.
+1912 Thomas Edison claims “woman is now centuries, ages, even epochs behind man”, the year after Marie Curie wins the second of her two Nobel prizes (rather remarkably in two different subjects!).

 1927 Metropolis, a silent science fiction film, is released.
 Male scientists kidnap a woman and create a robotic version of her to trick people and destroy the world.
 The robotic Maria dances nude to ‘mesmerise’ the workers.
 The underlying assumptions are bleak: women with power should be replaced with docile robots, bodies are more important than brains, and working class men are at the whim of beautiful gyrating women.
 Could the future be more offensive?